-This chapter shows how to remove and replace notebook components.
+This chapter shows how to remove and replace the notebook's user-replaceable components.

 Always provide proper grounding when performing repairs.
 Without proper grounding, an electrostatic discharge can damage the notebook and its components.

 Notes

 To reassemble a component, perform the removal procedure in reverse order.
 Any special notes required for reassembly are included at the end of each section.